by Sirius Fourside

 This is Not an Effective Way to Identify Plant Gender!
 Growers Have Asked Us Regularly About This Misleading Diagram Since At Least 2008.
 Let’s Put This Myth to Rest!

-The main idea behind the "technique" is to look at the seed and identify characteristics that show the seed is female.
-However, it important to note that actual cannabis seeds don't attach in the same place as the seeds in the picture.
-In fact, those drawings probably aren't even cannabis seeds!
+The main idea behind the “technique” is to look at the seed and identify characteristics that show the seed is female.
+However, it’s important to note that actual cannabis seeds don’t have “depressions” in the same place as the seeds in the picture.
+In fact, the seeds in that picture aren’t even cannabis seeds!

 Cannabis seeds don’t actually attach to the plant at the place shown in the diagram.
 Compare the illustrations to real cannabis seeds below.

-This technique for gender identification doesn't work for the vast majority of growers who try it.
-I have talked to one grower who told me they use this method on a regular basis, and he claimed that it works better than random guessing once you get some experience.
+Despite the fact that the seeds in the picture clearly are not cannabis seeds, we’ve still had growers vouch for this image.
+I talked to one grower who told me they use this “method” on a regular basis, and he claimed that it works better than random guessing once you get some experience.
 But unfortunately, even he said the method has up to 70% accuracy in the best-case scenario.
-Those aren't good odds!
-That means about 1/3 of "female" seeds end up being male.
-It also creates false negatives, which means that about 1/3 of the "male" seeds you're throwing away are actually female…and those a best-case-scenario numbers!
+Even if his story is true, those aren’t good odds!
+That means about 1/3 of “female” seeds end up being male.
+It also creates false negatives, which means that about 1/3 of the “male” seeds you’re throwing away are actually female…and those best-case-scenario numbers!

 The feminized seeds in the picture below all grew into female plants, but not one of them fits the description of a “female” seed from the diagram.